TERREMEMBER/znbase/docs/content/v2.2/develop/graphql/prisma.md

 ## 2. Start the Prisma server

-To start the Prisma server (in the Docker container) and launch the connected YugabyteDB database, go to the `prisma-yb` directory and then run the `docker-compose` command:
+To start the Prisma server (in the Docker container) and launch the connected ZNbaseDB database, go to the `prisma-yb` directory and then run the `docker-compose` command:

 ```sh
 cd prisma-yb